-CRITERIA THAT SUPPORT GRANTING THE INTER-DISTRICT APPEAL
+FACTORS THAT SUPPORT GRANTING AN APPEAL

-- 1. The student's desire to remain in his or her school of current attendance for the balance of the semester or school year despite his or her parent's change of residence. - The student's desire may be based on his or her anticipated graduation from the school of current attendance at the end of the semester or school year, or on a need for educational continuity for the remainder of the semester or school year. - 2.
-The student's plan to move in the near future and desire to begin the semester or school year in his or her new school district. - The person filing the appeal should offer written proof of the plan to move into the district of proposed attendance.
-Such written proof may be a rental agreement, a contract to purchase new property, or a similar document. - 3.
-The acceptance of a sibling of the student for attendance at the requested district for the current school year, requiring the students to attend different districts and causing a hardship on the family. - The student and / or parent should submit written documentation of the sibling's enrollment and demonstrate a hardship based upon transportation issues, employment location, or other significant factors. - 4.
-The student's psychological or physical well-being will be seriously adversely impacted by remaining in the district of residence. - Problems with a student's psychological or physical well-being shall be supported by a written statement from one of the following: a qualified medical or behavioral professional having a professional relationship with the student. - 5.
-A substantial danger to the student's health or safety exists by remaining in the district of residence. - A danger to the student's health or safety supported by one of the following: the written statement of a qualified health expert, police reports, school records, or by other documentation.
-Substantial danger based upon transportation issues may be included in this criterion. - 6.
-A pupil has been determined by personnel of either the district of residence or the requested district to have been the victim of an act of bullying committed by a pupil of the district of residence.
-Please refer to Education Code Section 48900(r) for a definition of bullying.
-The requesting party must provide evidence clearly showing that a pupil has been subjected to bullying. - 7.
-A specialized and specific district academic program or service is unavailable in the district of residence, and is essential to the student's career or academic objectives. - Such a distinct program or service should be directly related to and be essential to achieve the student's career objectives or academic advancement and not based solely on the student's interests or desires, or on extracurricular activities or athletics.
+1. The student's desire to remain in his or her school of current attendance for the balance of the semester or school year despite his or her parent's change of residence.

+The student's desire may be based on his or her anticipated graduation from the school of current attendance at the end of the semester or school year, or on a need for educational continuity for the remainder of the semester or school year.

+2. The student's plan to move in the near future and desire to begin the semester or school year in his or her new school district.

+The person filing the appeal should offer written proof of the plan to move into the district of proposed attendance.
+Such written proof may be a rental agreement, a contract to purchase new property, or a similar document.

+3. The acceptance of a sibling of the student for attendance at the requested district for the current school year, requiring the students to attend different districts and causing a hardship on the family.

+The student and/or parent should submit written documentation of the sibling's enrollment and demonstrate a hardship based upon transportation issues, employment location, or other significant factors.

+4. The student's psychological or physical well-being will be seriously adversely impacted by remaining in the district of residence.

+Problems with a student's psychological or physical well-being shall be supported by a written statement from one of the following: a qualified medical or behavioral professional having a professional relationship with the student.

+5. A substantial danger to the student's health or safety exists by remaining in the district of residence.

+A danger to the student's health or safety supported by one of the following: the written statement of a qualified health expert, police reports, school records, or by other documentation.
+Substantial danger based upon transportation issues may be included in this criterion.

+6. A pupil has been determined by personnel of either the district of residence or the requested district to have been the victim of an act of bullying committed by a pupil of the district of residence.

+You must provide written documentation or school records to demonstrate that district personnel have determined that the pupil was a victim of bullying, as defined by Education Code § 48900(r).

+7. A specialized and specific district academic program or service is unavailable in the district of residence, and is essential to the student's career or academic objectives.
+Such a distinct program or service should be directly related to and be essential to achieve the student's career objectives or academic advancement and not based solely on the student's interests or desires, or on extracurricular activities or athletics.
 An academic program is defined as a series of classes in a single subject or in related subjects extending over more than one (1) year which has a specific occupational or educational objective.

+FACTORS THAT SUPPORT GRANTING AN APPEAL (con't)